-Respironics and Resmed offer a standard 2-3 Year Limited Manufacturer Warranty for manufacturer's defect(s) on their main units.
+Our Philips and Resmed units come with a standard 3-Year Limited Manufacturer Warranty for manufacturer's defect(s) on their main units.
 Click here for details on machine warranty.

 Where are CPAP machines made?

 Parts of Resmed machines are made in Australia and Singapore.
-All of Philips Respironics machines are made in the United States.
+Philips Respironics machines are made in the United States.

 Why are your prices so much cheaper?

 We have exclusive relationships with large CPAP manufacturers and these relationships allow us to share our savings with you - our loyal customers.
 We keep our prices competitive by selling in volume without aftercare services.
-Be cautious of 3rd party selling platforms carrying similar or fake items.
+Be cautious of 3rd party platforms carrying similar but non-authentic products.
 If it is too good to be true, it is.
-Ensure you buy from authorize CPAP vendors.
+Ensure you buy your CPAP supplies from authorized CPAP vendors.